Facts About Borderline Personality Disorder

 Dialectical behavioral therapy (DBT) is a comprehensive cognitive-behavioral treatment that is given to those who have a borderline personality disorder.
 As the name suggests, it operates within a framework of dialectical methods that balances opposites such as acceptance and change.
 It primarily focuses on acceptance-based strategies and problem-solving.
-Often, the patients of certified practitioners of dialectical behavioral therapy are described as “difficult to treat.”
+Often, the patients of certified practitioners of DBT are described as “difficult to treat.”
 As Stacey Freedenthal, PhD, LCSW used to explain, “The diagnosis of “borderline personality disorder” carries profound stigma for many people.
 Even some mental health professionals use the term pejoratively, which is not difficult considering that the diagnosis itself implies that someone’s personality is flawed.”

-How Does DBT Work?
+How Does Dialectical Behavioral Therapy Work?

 The focus of this stage is to achieve some self-control over intense emotions such as anger.
 John M. Grohol, Psy.D. says, “An angry person is also a person who is less able to hear and react to others in an empathetic, helpful way.
 Instead, when we’re angry, we tend to shut down, put our defenses up, and answer back in a way that can be hurtful or uncaring.”
-People on this stage must learn not to react impulsively or do things that can harm themselves or others.
+People in this stage must learn not to react impulsively or do things that can harm themselves or others.
 This stage is centered on crisis intervention and safety.

-The goal of this stage is to recognize, label and adjust one’s emotions.
+The goal of this stage is to recognize, label, and adjust one’s emotions.
 It is essential for those who have borderline personality disorder not to bury or hide their emotional pain; instead, bring it to the surface and explore them safely.

 During this stage, patients must become more aware of themselves and the people around them, and be attentive to the present moment.
 They must enhance their quality of life by being happy and stable.
-Building one’s self-esteem requires the help from other people as they can vouch for and contribute to this process.
-Self-talk in increasing confidence, however, will not work as much since a person with borderline personality disorder would rely much and believe other’s perceptions more than their own.
+Building one’s self-esteem requires help from other people as they can vouch for and contribute to this process.
+Self-talk in increasing confidence, however, will not work as much since a person with borderline personality disorder would rely on much and believe others’ perceptions more than their own.

 At this final stage, patients must learn how to interact with others assertively and can navigate conflicts.
 Their goal is to advance their lives to the next level by maintaining their happiness and success.
 Clinical Psychologist and relationship expert Molly Gasbarrini, Ph.D. explains, “We should examine the inextricable role that self-love plays in any and all human connection.”